tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Added

-Def 1: This looks like a pretty standard subtyping relationship -- what is particularly interesting?

-Fig 2, rule record: Should k be n?
+> Fig 2, rule record: Should k be n?

+Fixed.

-3.5: The notion of labelled top shapes was a bit odd to me.
-It seems like a more general way to handle this issue is to explicitly support (some forms of) unions of shapes as shapes.
+> 3.5: The notion of labelled top shapes was a bit odd to me.
+It seems like a more
+> general way to handle this issue is to explicitly support (some forms of) unions
+> of shapes as shapes.
 Why this secondary add-on approach?

-End of 3: "there are labels that enable typed access to every possible value in the sample, but not more."
-It would be useful to give this intuition earlier, and actually to state it as an explicit, ideally formalized goal.
-The "not more" part seems like the most interesting, since you are doing joins up the lattice, so it's hard to define what that means, let alone argue that you satisfy it.
+Unfortunately, that breaks the existence of unique lower bound.
+Added a footnote to clarify this.

-Fig 6: This was a bit too abstract because I didn't know what the function arguments are and how they are produced (until it was described later).
+> Fig 6: This was a bit too abstract because I didn't know what the
+> function arguments are and how they are produced (until it was described later).

+Moving it to later parts would probably cause more harm, but we rewrote the explanation to clarify the function arguments.

-Fig 8: It would help to show the op rules, since those are the new ones here -- most of what's in this figure is standard.
+> Fig 8: It would help to show the op rules, since those are the new ones
+> here -- most of what's in this figure is standard.

+Great suggestion - added.

 5: "This is an obligation upon the author of a type provider..."
 I'm confused -- is Lemma 3 contingent on some assumption about the type provider code, and if so, what is that assumption?